bleaktwig/yuadrem-wiki/docs/kins/imate.md

 ---
 ## Physical Description
 Imates share some resemblance with humes.
 Both kins poise the bulk of their weight on two legs, have the same number of digits, and are able to express their emotions through facial expression.
 However, the body of an imate is covered in hair, which ranges in color from white, through many shades of brown, to black.
 Lacking the gats' Blessing of Color, no hints of Red or Yellow is seen in their hair.
-Then, a common trait to all imates are their very large ears, which are surrounded by a tuft of white hair.
+Then, a common trait to all imates are their oversized ears, which are surrounded by a tuft of white hair.

-Imates are separated into two very different species: the oras and the arsets.
+Imates are separated into two different species: the oras and the arsets.
 Oras have larger bodies.
 An average adult stands at around 2 meters upright, but they would struggle to maintain this posture for long.
 Hunched, they're not usually taller than a meter and a half.
 They have strong bodies and long arms, and often weight more than 100 kg.

 Arsets are small in comparison, usually not reaching more than 90 cm in length and 15 kg in weight.
 While they are not as strong as the oras, they have longer claws and a long, striped tail, both of which they use to climb with great dexterity.